SpadesX/aosprotocol/index.md

-This page documents the networking Protocol of Ace of Spades 0.75, as well as the extensions made by the community.
+This page documents the networking Protocol of Ace of Spades 0.80

 # Overview
 [Ace of Spades](http://buildandshoot.com/) uses the [ENet networking